 Best Practices means any method, practice or technique that, through experience and research, has consistently shown results superior to those achieved with other means, and is used as a benchmark.
 Best Practices may include responding nimbly to market challenges, considering innovative ideas and approaches, statutory requirements, and regulatory directives which may be unique to the service territory.

 Breakthrough Equipment and Devices means energy-efficient technologies, Measures, projects, Programs, and/or services that the Program Administrator determines are generally nascent in Illinois or nationally, for which energy savings have not been validated through robust evaluation, measurement and verification (EM&V) efforts, in the Program Administrator service territory, or for which there is substantial uncertainty about their Cost-Effectiveness, performance, and/or Customer acceptance.
-Demonstration of Breakthrough Equipment and Devices is intended to support research and development activities.
+Demonstration of Breakthrough Equipment and Devices is intended for research, development, or pilot deployment of new equipment or measures.

 Business Day(s) means days not including Saturday, Sunday, or a State of Illinois or Federal Holiday.